asr319/ScoutOS/docs/index.md

 ScoutOS provides a lightweight monitoring and deployment platform.
 The stack combines a **FastAPI** backend with a **React** dashboard and is bundled using **Docker Compose** for easy setup.
+It now ships with a basic AI chat page for testing backend integrations.

 The backend also features an AI API that records prompts and responses in a local SQLite database.